liang2kl/Pasteboard/README.md

 ### Pin and Unpin Items

-**Right click to pin / unpin an item.** Pinned items will stay at the top, will not be cleared, and are persistent across app sessions.
+**Click the pin button (or right click on the whole menu item) to pin / unpin an item.**
+Pinned items will stay at the top, will not be cleared, and are persistent across app sessions.

 ### Shortcuts